-The show has an estimated cost of US$465 million for its first season, making it the most expensive TV series ever, with an estimated budget of almost US$60 million for episode , around twice as much as its next contender, Netflix’s heavy hitter Stranger Things.
+The show has an estimated cost of US$465 million for its first season1, making it the most expensive TV series ever, with an estimated budget of almost US$60 million for episode2 , around twice as much as its next contender, Netflix’s heavy hitter Stranger Things.
 This is without including the estimated US$ 250 million paid to Tolkien state, just for the right to use a less famous part of the the author’s intellectual work.
 Considering an already green lighted second season, Rings of Fire is sure to easily top the US$ 1 billion dollars mark.
 Jeff Bezos means business.

 Thanks for reading Tiago’s Random Thoughts!
 Subscribe for free to receive new posts and support my work.